 These are considered (at least here in Virginia) to be the “per se” categories, and a false statement that does one of these four things is considered serious enough that harm to reputation will be presumed and need not be proven in court.

-But that is not the only type of defamation per se.
-Other courts use the phrase to refer to words whose defamatory meaning appears from the face of the publication, regardless of whether it falls into one of the four “per se” categories.
+Sometimes you’ll see the phrase “defamation per se” used in another sense.
+Some courts have used this terminology to refer to words whose defamatory meaning appears from the face of the publication, regardless of whether it falls into one of the four “per se” categories.
 (For example, see Wilder v.
 Johnson Pub.
 Co., Inc., 551 F. Supp.
 622, 623-24 (E.D.
 Va.
 1982)).
 Similarly, “per quod” defamation is a term used by some courts not to describe the catch-all “everything else” category, but rather those words whose defamatory meaning is not apparent on the face of the words, but which may arise from inference or innuendo in combination with known extrinsic facts.